 The main advantages of doing business in Lithuania is the well-trained workforce at low costs, excellent infrastructure (in 2011 Lithuania was placed on the first place in the top of the internet download speed and second in the top of the Internet upload speed), the richness of the natural resources (especially oil and natural gas), special economic measures taken for the technology investors.

-For full information our company registration services in Lithuania, please contact us.
+For full information on our company formation services in Lithuania, please contact us.